 Formulary information is also available on [insert name of state exchange]'s website [insert link].
-If a consumer enrolls in coverage and needs access to a drug not on the plan's formulary, then the enrollee may be able to use the drug exceptions process to request and gain access to the needed drug.
+If a consumer enrolls in coverage and needs access to a drug not on the plan's formulary, then the enrollee may be able to access the drug through an exceptions process.
+Plans are required to provide a standard and expedited exceptions process to help consumers access needed drugs not included on the plan's formulary.